 The Company has estimated the recoverable amount using the value-in-use method determined by discounted future cash flows as per 31 December 2018.
 No impairment of property, plant and equipment balances was recorded in 2018.
 The key assumption applied in this assessment is dependent on the ability of the Company to successfully obtain shipbuilding contracts (at historically consistent margins) beyond the delivery of Hull 030, which was delivered in Q1 2019.
 Whilst the Company is actively working on securing new orders there can be no assurance that Philly Shipyard will successfully obtain new orders.
 Further details on determination of recoverable amounts and impairment testing can be found in note 8 of the 2018 annual report.
-In Q2 2019, the Company estimated the recoverable amount using the value-in use method determined by discounted future cash flows following the same model as per 31 December 2018.
-No impairment of property, plant and equipment balances was recorded in Q2.
-In Q3, the Company has made an assessment of the assumptions in the impairment model.
-Through the end of Q3 2019, no major changes have been identified.
-As there are no new indicators, an impairment test has not been prepared.
+In Q4 2019, the Company estimated the recoverable amount using the value-in use method determined by discounted future cash flows following the same model as per 31 December 2018.
+The Company estimates that the recoverable amount using the value-in use method determined by discounted future cash flows results in no impairment of property, plant and equipment balances and no impairment of property, plant and equipment balances was recorded in Q4 2019.